 One of the immediate impacts of the Restoration of the monarchy in 1660 was an influx of tourists from the Continent, although travel had by no means been forbidden during the interregnum, the prospect of patronage from Charles II and his new court prompted the arrival of a number of painters in London during the 1660s.
-One such visitor was the Dutch artist Michel van Overbeek who made pen and ink studies of his journey from Dover to London and in the environs the city.
-These sheets depict two views of Hyde Park and two of St James’s Park offering a rare glimpse of the Royal parks shortly before the campaigns of formal planting would transform them from Tudor hunting grounds into public pleasure gardens.
+One such visitor was the Dutch artist Michel van Overbeek who made pen and ink studies of his journey from Dover to London and in the environs of the city.
+This sheet depicts a view of Hyde Park offering a rare glimpse of the park shortly before the campaigns of formal planting would transform it from a Tudor hunting ground into a public pleasure garden.

 Michel van Overbeek was a Dutch painter and picture dealer, the nephew of the topographical draughtsman Bonaventure van Overbeek.
 Overbeek senior was born and died in Amsterdam, but was most celebrated for his publication of Roman ruins, Les restes de l'ancienne Rome, which was completed in 1709.
 Dedicated to Queen Anne the book was, according to Arnold Houbraken, published posthumously by Michel van Overbeek.
 Like his uncle, Michel seems to have travelled extensively in France and Italy and made what appears to be a brief stay in England from about 1663 until 1666.
 Both Christopher White and Celina Fox have concluded that he was in London by 1663 as a distant view from Greenwich (Royal collection, Windsor Castle) shows the tower of Old St Paul’s covered with scaffolding which was in place from August 1663 until the church was destroyed by fire on 4 September 1666.

 The work from Overbeek’s English tour accords with the contemporary convention of topographical travel views, such as those prepared by the Bohemian etcher, Wenceslaus Hollar in the 1640s.
 The oblong, ink drawings are all the same size and probably come from a single sketchbook, they are all prominently titled, suggesting Overbeek had some kind of publication in mind.
 It would seem, from the internal evidence of the extant British drawings that he landed at Dover, probably from France, and travelled up to London.
 Amongst the five English views by Overbeek in The Fitzwilliam Museum, Cambridge, is a drawing of Dover Castle as well as a view on the Medway.
 Once in London, he completed several conventional views of the city and its environs, including a fine drawing of the Palace of Westminster from the Thames now in the British Museum, a prospect entitled ‘About Grinwiche’ (Fitzwilliam Museum) and two further views of Westminster (Westminster Public Library).
-Overbeek seems to have traveled to St Albans, a view of which survives in the British Library, as well as a view of Kingston showing the Copper-mills at Kingston (Yale Center for British Art, New Haven).
-The largest concentration of studies seem to have been of London’s parks.
+Overbeek seems to have traveled to St Albans, a view of which survives in the British Library, as well as a view of Kingston showing the Copper-mills at Kingston (Yale Center for British Art, New Haven), however the largest concentration of his English drawings are of London’s parks.

 Hyde Park had been acquired by Henry VIII in 1536 from the monks of Westminster Abbey; in Overbeek’s views, the inclusion of herds of deer suggest its initial use as a hunting ground.
 At the Restoration, it reverted to the Crown and rapidly became a fashionable public space on the western limit of London.
 In March 1668 Pepys noted: ‘to Hyde Park, the first time we were there this year, or ever in our own coach, where with mighty pride rode up and down, and many coaches there.'
 In one of the drawings, which shows an extensive landscape looking north from the park, a coach can be seen followed by several fashionably dressed riders.